Rizos13/electricity-factura.motivs.ai/README.md

-# Motivs Factura
+# Motivs Electricity Factura

-`factura.motivs.ai` — Spain electricity contract intelligence.
+`factura.motivs.ai` - Spain electricity contract intelligence.

 A user uploads their electricity bill (PDF).
 The service masks PII at the ingest gate, extracts a structured consumption profile, and returns a